Atomic Mass Calculator

 The atomic mass is the mass of an atom, including its protons, neutrons, and electrons.
 However, because an electron is 1,836 times less massive than a proton, electrons account for an insignificant amount of mass of the atom in most atoms.

-While you can state the atomic mass in kilograms, it is more usual to express the atomic mass in atomic mass units (u), which are also called daltons (Da).
-One atomic mass unit (one dalton) is equal to 1/12 the mass of a carbon-12 atom.
-That makes one atomic mass unit equal to 1.66 * 10-27 kg.
+While you can state the atomic mass in kilograms, it is more usual to express it in atomic mass units (u), also called daltons (Da).
+One atomic mass unit (one dalton) equals 1/12 the mass of a carbon-12 atom.
+That makes one atomic mass unit equal to 1.66 × 10-27 kg.
 How to calculate atomic mass?
 To find a reasonable approximation of the atomic mass of an atom in atomic mass units, we can simply add the number of protons and neutrons.
 So the atomic mass formula is:

 atomic mass (u) ≈ number of protons + number of neutrons